black-dolphinA/black-dolphinA/README.md

 - 👋 Hi, I’m @black-dolphinA
 - 👀 I’m interested in develope python
-- 🌱 I’m currently learning machin learning and paython libraries
+- 🌱 I’m currently learning machin learning and python libraries
 - 📫 How to reach me 99balckdolphina99@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: HE HA HA
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: None

 <!---
 black-dolphinA/black-dolphinA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.